 n: oaky and cohesive spice and leather.
 Lightly fruity (mostly dried pears and golden raisins) with butterscotch and unsalted nuts.
 Vanilla wafers.

 t: cereal malt with a nice oak influence.
-Raw cinnamon bread dough and vanilla appear in the middle.
+Spice bite (dry cinnamon and dry clove) and vanilla appear in the middle.
 Subtle but not bland.
-Finish is semi-sweet, green apple, spicy pears, and dry nutmeg.
-Only thing lacking is I wish it was at a higher ABV.
+Finish is the lacking facet; semi-sweet, green apple, spicy pears, and dry nutmeg.
+Falls apart quickly at finish.